 “Zhaori Hot Spring – Enjoy a Good Hot Spring Soaking”

 The indoor spa was also closed when we were there.
-Hopefully the entire facility will open soon.
+Hopefully, the entire facility will open soon.

 Fanchuanbi Grassland 帆船鼻大草原